Drug Information

 Neuroleptic malignant syndrome (NMS): This medication may cause a potentially fatal reaction called neuroleptic malignant syndrome (NMS).
 If you develop symptoms of NMS, such as muscle stiffness, fever, confusion, sweating, or irregular heartbeat, stop taking this medication and seek immediate medical attention.

-Prostate cancer: A recent study has shown an increase in the number of cases of prostate cancer among men who have taken levodopa/carbidopa with or without entacapone for approximately 3 years.
+Prostate cancer: A recent study has shown an increase in the number of cases of prostate cancer among people who have taken levodopa/carbidopa with or without entacapone for approximately 3 years.
 Although it is not clear whether this increased risk of prostate cancer is due to the medication or something else, it is important to have regular prostate examinations while taking medications for Parkinson's Disease.

 Rhabdomyolysis (muscle breakdown): Occasionally, this medication may cause rapid breakdown of muscle tissue.
 If you notice signs of muscle weakness or pain, high body temperature, unexpected bruising, confusion, or difficulty passing urine, contact your doctor immediately.